vauhochzett/work-docs/docs/index.md

 Find a list of example use cases on the page [Examples](examples.md).

-Furthermore, check out the help pages. `work --help` shows an overview, and `work <cmd> help` shows help for any sub-command.
+Furthermore, check out the help pages:

+- `work --help` shows an overview
+- `work <cmd> --help` shows help for any sub-command